-For the interest of water wave related applications, comprehensive categories of discrete wavelet bases, as well as the continuous wavelet, were studied.
+Focusing on the interest for water wave related studies and applications, comprehensive categories of discrete wavelet bases, as well as the continuous wavelet, were investigated.
 Extensive sets of Asyst programs were developed from the ground up and a comprehensive workbench was devised.
-The programs makes possible the illustrations of various intrinsic properties of wavelets and their relevant characterizations, as well as their possible implications in water wave physics.
+The programs makes possible the illustrations of various intrinsic properties of wavelets and their relevant characterizations, as well as their possible implications in the identification of the best wavelet for water wave physics.

 Employing the jurisdiction of entropy statistics and the probability distributions of transform coefficients the best wavelet basis in the discrete domain is identified.
 Furthermore, through the incorporation of the physics of the carrier frequency the corresponding best wavelet in the continuous domain is discerned.
-That is to say, the best wavelet in the discrete domain is the dual semi-orthogonal cardinal spline wavelet devised by Chui [1, 2, 16] and the corresponding counterpart in the continuous domain is the Morlet wavelet.
+As follows, the best wavelet in the discrete domain is the dual semi-orthogonal cardinal spline wavelet devised by Chui [1, 2, 16], and the corresponding counterpart in the continuous domain is the Morlet wavelet.

-In addition to the identification of the best wavelet we further discuss the best wavelet's deficiency in physical modeling and provide an intuitive and practical optimization catering wave decay phenomenon.
+In addition to the identification of the best wavelet we further discuss the best wavelet's deficiency in physical modeling and provide an intuitive and practical optimization catering water wave decay properties.